02 October 2021

 If the duration of a sea-voyage is two days, it can be endured; if the duration is five days, you have to accept everything as it comes.
 But if 28 days are to be spent on a voyage through two oceans and four seas, you simply have to become accustomed to it whether you want or not.
 The high seas are a world by itself and each ship — an independent state with its own laws and habits of life which frequently differ from those predominating on land.

 At the beginning of the voyage one or two of the Australia-bound passengers seemed inclined to ignore this truth, but a few hours in the Bay of Biscay forcibly demonstrated how easily can be disturbed the pursuance of a habit which is, so to say, a foundation of everyday life the appeasement of a healthy appetite.
 The ship, initially bearing much semblance to a floating restaurant where each guest is primarily preoccupied with good food, soon assumed the appearance of an infirmary.
-Suddenly, everybody seemed to have lost interest in guessing the menu for the next meal; delicacies as fried bacon, unctuous potato salad, succulent apricots and smooth icecream ceased to be the main subject of all conversation.
+Suddenly, everybody seemed to have lost interest in guessing the menu for the next meal; delicacies (such) as fried bacon, unctuous potato salad, succulent apricots and smooth icecream ceased to be the main subject of all conversation.

 Instead - moans were to be heard emanating from double-tier bunks, ash-coloured visions staggered along passage-ways, awe-inspiring medicine boxes, bottles and pills passed from hand to hand, accompanied by instructions whispered in a faint, infirm voice: swallow the tablet..., take a teaspoonful of this..., chew the lemon..., hold your breath and turn your eyes toward the ceiling, lie down and adjust your breathing to the rhythm of the waves, lie stomach downwards and try to reach the floor with the toes of your right foot...